 With these small pieces of gear, most people will have what they need to at least get a good start on a solid fitness program.
 Serious athletes or those wanting more significant strength training would still be better off with a full set of free weights including barbells, adjustable benches, and possibly a lifting platform.
 For those wanting more cardio conditioning and aren’t willing to brave the outdoor elements year ’round, a good quality treadmill or other piece of cardio equipment would be beneficial, but is usually quite expensive.
 I’ll save those recommendations for another post.
 There are safety considerations as well as financial and practical when investing in a big piece of fitness equipment, especially if there are pets and/or small children in the home.

-If you’re in the Minneapolis area and would like a consultation about what fitness equipment would best suit your needs, give me a call and I can take a look at your space or help guide you through the decision making process.
+If you’re in the Minneapolis area and would like a consultation about how to build an inexpensive home gym to best suit your needs, give me a call and I can take a look at your space or help guide you through the decision making process.
 I can also show you how to use any equipment that you may purchase or already have.